Marocco101/mcr-1-genetic-trap-analysis/README.md

 This repository includes the pilot analysis for my PhD research (expected to start in Autumn 2027), focusing on the "Ecoantibio Paradox" in France.

 ### The Problem: The Ecoantibio Paradox
 Despite a reduction in colistin use in the French bovine sector, phenotypic resistance has increased since 2019.
-This suggests that usage reduction alone is insufficient to eliminate colistin-resistant reservoirs.
+This suggests that usage reduction policy alone is insufficient to eliminate colistin-resistant reservoirs.

 ### My Hypothesis: The Genetic Trap
 I hypothesize an evolutionary "plasmid-to-chromosome transition" driven by the substitution of colistin with Category D antibiotics (trimethoprim-sulfonamides).